langfuse/langfuse-docs/pages/cookbook/js_tracing_example_vercel_ai_sdk.md

 ### Cookbook-only: Add prompt to Langfuse

 We'll also use [Langfuse Prompt Management](https://langfuse.com/docs/prompts) in this example.
-To be able to pull a production prompt from Langfuse, we'll quickly push once to Langfuse.
+To be able to subsequently pull a production prompt from Langfuse, we'll quickly push one to Langfuse.

-If you copy/paste this example, you'd probably want to create the prompt one-off or via the Langfuse UI.
-You can also just hardcode your prompts and not use Langfuse Prompt Management.
+If you copy and paste this example, consider creating the prompt one-off or via the Langfuse UI before moving to prod.
+Alternatively, you can hardcode your prompts and avoid using Langfuse Prompt Management.

 ```typescript